 - You must be over the age of 18

 - You must have resided in Denmark legally for at least five years.
 Read more

 - You must not have a criminal record.
-If you have been sentenced to more than 18 months in jail you are disqualified from receiving permanent residence.
-If you have been sentenced to less than 18 months in jail (whether suspended or served) you are temporarily disqualified from receiving permanent residence.
+If you have been sentenced to more than 18 months in prison you are disqualified from receiving permanent residence.
+If you have been sentenced to less than 18 months in prison (whether suspended or served) you are temporarily disqualified from receiving permanent residence.
 Read more

 - You must not have any overdue public debts.
 Read more